-Five long years have passed since the trough of the Great Recession, in mid-2009.
-Late that year the unemployment rate stood at an astonishing 10.0 percent.
+It has been a long time since the trough of the Great Recession.
+In the wake of the recession, the unemployment rate reached at an astonishing peak of 10.0 percent.
 Since then, we have made significant progress in moving the unemployment rate back to a more normal number.
 Yet, at 6.1 percent, it remains too high.
-And, as we have heard all morning, other measures of labor market activity remain suppressed.
+And, as I will discuss shortly, some other measures suggest that the labor market is far from complete recovery.